Matching Semantically Similar Non-Identical Objects: Robust image matching details

 \subsection{Robustness against environmental changes}

-In contrast to~\cref{subsec:detailsCC}, in this experiment, common corruptions are added to one of the image pairs to demonstrate robustness against domain shift between images.
+In contrast to~\cref{subsec:detailsCC}, common corruptions are added to one of the image pairs to demonstrate robustness against domain shift between images.
 Table~\ref{tab:CleanCommon10and5} shows the results of relative pose estimation for maximum angular error of $10\tcdegree$ and $5\tcdegree$.
 As the results show, the proposed method is robust to LightGlue and GlueStick, and in particular, significantly improves the AUC of the former for all Noise, Blur, and Digital categories, and the latter for all Noise and Blur categories.
-The average AUC of LightGlue with our method exceeds that of LoFTR~\cite{LoFTR} in both cases.
+For the Noise category, LightGlue and GlueStick with our method even exceed dense matchers in both cases.